Day Trips from Chiang Mai – Mon Jam (Mon Cham)

 We followed the twists and turns of the steep mountain road up to Mon Jam lookout.
 Tight corners plunged down into deep fertile valleys where farmhouses dotted the landscape.

-Arriving at Mon Jam, we walked up the hill passing stalls selling traditional crafts, clothing and fresh vegetables.
+Arriving at Mon Jam Village, we walked up the hill passing stalls selling traditional crafts, clothing and fresh vegetables.

 At the top, we looked out over spectacular views stretched out to the horizon.
 Terraced vegetable gardens dropped down into the valley and the air cooled as clouds drifted in and shroud the mountain in front of us.